S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 This tutorial will guide you through the steps to take a baseline installation of a Linux server and prepare it to host your Web applications.
 You will then secure your server from a number of attack vectors, install and configure a database server, and deploy one of your existing Flask-based Web applications onto it.

 In this project, I have set up an Ubuntu 18.04 image on a DigitalOcean droplet.
-The technical details of the server as well as the steps that I have taken to set it up can be found in the succeeding sections.
+The technical details of the server as well as the steps that have been taken to set it up can be found in the succeeding sections.

 ### Technical Information About the Project